 Simon joined the Council in 2020.
 You can read more from him on the RHS blog, Historical Transactions.

-Dr Rebekah Lee is a Senior Lecturer at the History Department, Goldsmiths, University of London.
+Rebekah Lee is a Senior Lecturer at the History Department, Goldsmiths, University of London.
 Her research interests concern the social and cultural history of modern South Africa, and the history of health and medicine in sub-Saharan Africa, and curricular and pedagogical issues at all levels of history education.
-Her most recent publication is Health, Healing and Illness in African History published by Bloomsbury in 2021.
-She is an Editor of the interdisciplinary Journal of Southern African Studies.
+Rebekah’s most recent publication is Health, Healing and Illness in African History published by Bloomsbury in 2021.
+She is an editor of the interdisciplinary Journal of Southern African Studies.

-Dr Emily Robinson is a Senior Lecturer in Politics at the University of Sussex and a historian of modern Britain, specializing in political ideas, identities, emotions and traditions.
-Recent publications include The Language of Progressive Politics in Modern Britain (Palgrave Macmillan, 2017) and articles in The Historical Journal, Twentieth Century British History, Rethinking History and Journal of the History of Ideas.
+Emily Robinson is a Senior Lecturer in Politics at the University of Sussex and a historian of modern Britain, specialising in political ideas, identities, emotions and traditions.
+Recent publications include The Language of Progressive Politics in Modern Britain (Palgrave Macmillan, 2017) and articles in the Historical Journal, Twentieth Century British History, Rethinking History and Journal of the History of Ideas.
 She is currently co-authoring An Emotional History of Brexit Britain with Jonathan Moss and Jake Watts.